mechawolf-wd/flow/README.md

 ## Overview

-Flow-JS is an innovative JavaScript framework tailored for building interactive user interfaces with a strong emphasis on reactivity and state management.
-It simplifies the creation of complex UI components and ensures that your application remains both performant and scalable.
+Vind-JS is a minimalist JavaScript framework tailored for building interactive user interfaces with a strong emphasis on reactivity and state management.
+Unlike other frameworks, Vind-JS does not require a build step, node_modules, or any additional libraries.
+It is solely JavaScript, making it lightweight and easy to integrate into any project.
+Vind-JS resembles Vue.js in its approach, providing a familiar and efficient development experience.

 ## Features